 6. Knowing the answers help in school while knowing how to question will help in life-

 Warren Berger unleashes the power of questioning the right way.
 Raising an impactful team is like raising a baby.
 You have to nurture employees with care and affection.
 They should be given the liberty to ask questions otherwise their growth would be hampered.
-I set-up a base camp and let employees find their way through remote lanes to enable them to solve even nerve-wrecking issues.
+I set-up a base camp and let employees find their way through remote lanes to enable them to solve even nerve-racking issues.
 When kids ask weirdest of questions, parents are bound to answer.
 So be a parent to your ever growing developer.
 Most companies do not establish a link between employees and client as they fear the developer would start taking up work directly from the client.
-We work contrary to this notion by engaging the two so that developer has a thorough knowledge about the client’s need.
+We work contrary to this notion by engaging the two so that the developer has a thorough understanding of the client’s need.
 Involving developers in the association makes them feel valued and let’s not forget they are an asset to your firm.

 EngineerBabu is a platform which posses the best talent in the IT domain.
 We also provide entrepreneurs easy access to IT professionals who can help in the growth of their companies.
 So if you are on the lookout for a tech partner, Give us a call!